 Talking about our sexual health is not always easy, …… but getting things out in the open in trusted environments helps with that pathway to heal.

-Keeping it straight and simple, research shows that some of us who have experienced the trauma of sexual abuse in any form may also experience some uncomfortable symptoms to do with Continence and Pelvic Floor function.
+Keeping it straight and simple, research shows that some of us who have experienced the trauma of sexual abuse or abuse in any form may also experience some uncomfortable symptoms to do with Continence and Pelvic Floor function.

 Remember your Pelvic Floor health helps with your bladder and bowel function as well as your sexual function and health.